Jazz Chisholm Player Props: Marlins vs. Giants

 Jazz Chisholm At The Plate

-- Chisholm is batting .237 with a double, a triple, two home runs and five walks.
+- Chisholm is batting .242 with a double, a triple, three home runs and six walks.

-- Chisholm has reached base via a hit in 11 games this year (of 16 played), and had multiple hits in three of those games.
+- Chisholm has picked up a hit in 70.6% of his 17 games this year, with at least two hits in 17.6% of them.

-- He has homered in two of 16 games played this season, and in 3.1% of his plate appearances.

-- Chisholm has driven in a run in five games this year (31.3%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.